zimbara14/toolkits-lab2/README.md

-# toolkits-lab2
+# Guess the number

-This is description.
+This is a command line game for one player.

+Current version: 1.0.0

+### Description
+The game is pretty straightforward, with clear instructions.